-This conference explores how the regulation of migration has often served complex political and economic agendas by reinforcing inequalities through imposed legal categories.
+This conference explored how the regulation of migration has often served complex political and economic agendas by reinforcing inequalities through imposed legal categories.
 Through immigration restrictions, governments have acted to exclude, control, and derive gain from groups of men and women who, driven by poverty, environmental degradation, violence, and repression, have sought to enter the borders they enforce.

 The Rapoport Center, the Latin America Regional Office of the Natural Resource Governance Institute (NRGI) and the Latin American Network on Extractive Industries (RLIE) co-organized a conference in Lima, Peru on natural resource governance, inequality and human rights.